Hull Block Con 2017 LEGO show review

 Also worthy of mention was Mike Freeman’s LEGO beach scene, which was recently used for a cover image on Blocks Magazine – some excellent detailing, and a nice blend of LEGO City, Paradisa, and Friends!

 Finally, James Raper’s large LEGO City crane was one of my personal favourites (alongside his Intercity 225 – see below!).
-It was absolutely huge, and programmed to swing side to side, too – a nice tough which added a little animation – and excitement – for visiting LEGO fans of all ages.
+It was absolutely huge, and programmed to swing side to side, too – a nice touch which added a little animation – and excitement – for visiting LEGO fans of all ages.

 My LEGO display at Hull Block Con was a reworked Ambridge railway station layout, featuring the familiar field of wheat (this time with an errant Prime Minister running through it), and my newly completed Rocket locomotive.
 I also had the privilege of James Raper’s LEGO Intercity 225 running with all 9 of its carriages for the day (video on YouTube is below – quality seems to have dropped off a little bit from the original!).
 And that’d be my Brick Alley LUGmate, Matt, photobombing my video.
 There’s always one.